Are fatty acid supplements the magic bullet for ADHD? Judging from recent sales at vitamin counters, that's what lots of people think.

-- Years of consistent parental effort
+- Years of consistent effort, by parents and diagnosed adults

-- Unpressured quality time with your kids
+- For parents, unpressured quality time with your kids

-- Helping your kids identify and build on their strengths
+- Identifying and build on ADHD strengths

 - Undertaking a caring and consistent positive discipline program

-- Following safe and sound acceptedmedical practice
+- Following safe and sound accepted medical practice

 Teresa Gallagher swears by it.
 The creator of the popular Born to Explore web site and mother of a first-grade boy whom she says may have ADD believes flax oil supplements are partly responsible for his excellent behavior and above-average reading skills, though "we'll never know it for sure."